My business was unsellable.

 Wrong.
 I discovered the real, embarrassing reason why my business was unsellable while trying to fix the profit problem.

-After doing a system-wide analysis I discovered a key problem.
+After doing a system-wide analysis I discovered a key contributor to our lack of profit.
 It turned out that 40% of our clients were still being charged under our original pricing model.
 This old pricing structure was designed with company stability in mind, but it offered limited potential for upside net.
 Meager margins were baked in, but we couldn’t lose big either.

-I discovered the problem, and now I knew the solution.
-What comes next is natural.
+I had discovered the problem, and now I knew the solution.
+What comes next, of course, is natural.

 I waited almost 6 months to change the pricing for those clients.

 When I finally made the decision to fix the pricing, I was granted enough self-awareness to see the actual, embarrassing problem that was making my business unsellable.

 It was about me, the owner, and the decisions I was making.
 I was the problem.